Christina Conerly is in her second year as Academy Coordinator at San Diego Academy of Art and Science, and third year with Julian Charter School.

-This is my 11th year at Julian Charter School and my 4th year teaching eighth grade math.
-I enjoy reading, small home improvement projects, hiking, exercise, movies, and food.
-I have one child who just graduated high school and I live with my wife, son, and cat in the San Diego community of Linda Vista.
+Mr. Labovitz enjoys reading, small home improvement projects, hiking, exercise, movies, and food.
+He lives with his wife, son (who just graduated high school), and cat in the San Diego community of Linda Vista.

 Science and Art